jamescoxon/UKHAS_LORA_Bridge/README.md

 * -c = this sets the script to upload received strings to the UKHAS.net website
 * -p = this allows you to adjust the power output of the radio, measured in dBm can be between 2 and 20
 * -i = this is the gateway idenfier.
+* -b = turns off broadcasting of packets via the LoRa radio, default is on.

+## Future

+* add packet repeating
+* add ability to chat over the network